To establish the UC Davis policy for the reporting and investigation of concerns regarding animal care and use.

 d) The IACUC will take prompt, appropriate, and corrective action on such concerns when necessary.

-All reports of concern will be formally investigated and documented.
+All reports of concern will be reviewed, formally investigated if warranted and documented.
 The IACUC Chair, Attending Veterinarian, IACUC Administrator, Institutional Official, and animal care leadership team will be notified of all reports.

 Instruction on this policy and procedure for reporting a concern is included in the Animal Care and Use 101 (ACU 101) course.